 Nurses and midwives represent a large number of the selfless heroes found in our healthcare facilities.
 Beyond expertise and service, they provide something more—a sense of care and compassion that reaches deeper places.
 Each month, we’ll be sharing stories from nurses who elevate the healthcare experience through exceptional dedication to their patients and their craft.

 All year long we’re celebrating the amazing work of nurses and midwives across the country!
-This month we’re honoring Shelley Lancaster & Christie Sprinkle as our March featured nurses.
+This month we’re honoring Susan Partridge as our featured May nurse.

 A closer look at the impact and trajectory of this crucial healthcare segment. *WHO